 Similarities Between the Nikon d500 and the Nikon d750

 Nikon has done an exceptional job with both the d500 and the d750.
-The two cameras feature a different type of sensor, the DX, and the FX, but both are designed for fast and continuous photography.
-We have listed a few other similarities below to help you get a better idea about them.
+The two cameras feature different types of sensors, the DX, and the FX, but both are designed for fast and continuous photography.
+We have listed several other similarities below to help you better understand them.

 One of the most impressive, not to mention accessible, features found in the two cameras is the Nikon F-mount.
-Nikon developed this feature as a way to interchange or attach lenses from other models and cameras.
+Nikon developed this feature to interchange or attached lenses from other models and cameras.
 It can also be used to connect different types of adapters.
 Thankfully, both cameras come equipped with this feature.

-The Nikon d500 and the Nikon d750 both come with a quality pentaprism viewfinder.
+The Nikon d500 and the Nikon d750 come with a quality pentaprism viewfinder.
 This type of viewfinder is more advanced compared to the pentamirror viewfinder.
-It is light and more durable than the other options available on the market and gives the photographer a “live view.”
+It is light and more durable than the other options and gives the photographer a “live view.”

-If you want to do wildlife, nature, or sports photography, these two models are for you.
-The Nikon d500 and the Nikon d750 both have weather-sealed bodies, which means you can take them out in any kind of weather, and the camera won’t get damaged.
+These two models are for you if you want to do wildlife, nature, or sports photography.
+The Nikon d500 and the Nikon d750 both have weather-sealed bodies, which means you can take them out in any weather, and the camera won’t get damaged.
 This weather-sealing also protects your camera from humidity in normal conditions.

 2-inch Tilting Screen

-If you have worked with cameras before, you know what a blessing tilting screens are.
+If you have worked with cameras before, you know what blessing tilting screens are.
 Whether trying to find the perfect position for your camera to sit or shoot in confined spaces, a tilting screen can capture the shot without moving your camera after every click.
-You can also shoot from higher and lower angles without having to get into weird positions, all thanks to the tilting screen that comes with the Nikon d500 and the d750.
-The d500 also has the advantage of a touch screen which makes navigation slightly easier.
+You can also shoot from higher and lower angles without getting into weird positions, all thanks to the tilting screen that comes with the Nikon d500 and the d750.
+The d500 also has the advantage of a touch screen, making navigation slightly easier.

 Other similarities include a dual card slot for memory cards in case you need extra storage.